saysjonathan/dwm.tmux/README.md

  ====================================
 ```

-A large Master pane is placed on the left side of the screen while a stack of smaller panes are placed on the right.

-The Master pane is always pane 0 while the stack of panes are numbered sequentially in ascending order.
+A large Master pane is placed on the left side of the screen while a stack of smaller panes is placed on the right.
+The Master pane is always pane 0 while the stack of panes is numbered sequentially in ascending order.

 ## Setup
 To use dwm.tmux: